Investment Opportunities In Yorkville's Condo Market

 I’m not opposed to buying new condos off plans in Yorkville and Toronto (depending on the quality of the project).
 However from an investment standpoint, I just think there are better and faster opportunities for appreciation in Yorkville's Resale Condo Market.

 Its More Expensive To Buy A New Condo Years ago if you bought a unit off plans by the time the condo building was built and registered you could turn around and sell it and make a decent profit.
-Buyers were rewarded for taking the greater risk of purchasing into a condo development that was not yet built.
+At that time buying new was cheaper than buying an existing unit.

 But in today’s market that is no longer the case.
 Prices for new construction condos in Toronto are now more expensive than units currently available for sale in the resale market.
 In some instances up to 30% more expensive.
 The major reasons for this reversal have to do with the increase in construction costs and the higher land prices developers now have to pay.